 - to protect all children and young people involved with our organisation and who make use of technology (such as mobiles phones, games consoles and the internet) while in our care

-- to provide staff and volunteers with policy and procedure information regarding online safety and inform them how to respond to incidents
+- to provide coaches and club volunteers with policy and procedure information regarding online safety and inform them how to respond to incidents

 - to ensure our organisation is operating in line with our values and within the law regarding how we behave online

 As part of using the internet and social media, our organisation will:

 - understand the safety aspects – including what is acceptable and unacceptable behaviour for coaches, club volunteers and children – when using websites, social media, apps and other forms of digital communication

 - be aware that it doesn’t matter what device is being used for digital interaction, but that the same safety aspects apply whether it is a computer, mobile phone or game console or other device

 - when using social media platforms (including but not limited to Facebook, Twitter and Instagram), ensure that we adhere to relevant legislation and good practice guidelines

 - regularly review existing safeguarding policies and procedures to ensure that online safeguarding issues are fully integrated, including:

 - making sure concerns of abuse or disclosures that take place online are written into our reporting procedures

 - incorporating online bullying (cyberbullying) in our anti-bullying policy